ntk148v/koker/README.md

 - Should I use **Koker** in production?
   - Nope, Koker isn't a production ready tool!
 - Can **Koker** perform every Docker tasks?
-  - Nope, ofc, Koker doesn't aim to recreate every Docker's tasks (*Don't reinvent the wheel*).
+  - Nope, ofc, Koker doesn't aim to recreate every Docker's tasks.
 There are just some simple tasks for educational-purpose.

 ## 2. Getting started